Customer Experience Professionals Association Online Privacy Statement

 Members-Only Web Site

 Information you provide on the Customer Experience Professionals Association membership application is used to create a member profile, and some information may be shared with other Customer Experience Professionals Association individual member representatives and organizations.
 Member contact information may be provided to other members on a secure Web site to encourage and facilitate collaboration, research, and the free exchange of information among Customer Experience Professionals Association members.
 Customer Experience Professionals Association members automatically are added to the Customer Experience Professionals Association-member mailing lists.
-From time to time, member information may be shared with event organizers and/or other organizations that provide additional benefits to the Customer Experience Professionals Association members.
 By providing us with your personal information on the membership application, you expressly consent to our storing, processing, and distributing your information for these purposes.

 Company information is information that is associated with the name and address of member organizations and may include data about usage and service operation.
 The primary representative of any Customer Experience Professionals Association member organization may request usage reports to gauge the extent of their employees' involvement in consortium activities.
 You should be aware that information regarding your participation in technical committees or working groups, for example, may be made available to your company's primary representative and to Customer Experience Professionals Association staff members.